Smith S. Turner

-Smith Spangler Turner (November 21, 1842 - April 8, 1898) was a U.S. Representative from Virginia.
+Smith Spangler Turner (November 21, 1842 - April 8, 1898) was an American lawyer and Confederate veteran of the Civil War who served two terms as a U.S. representative from Virginia from 1894 to 1897.

 Biography

 Turner was born in Warren County, Virginia.

+Civil War

 He was a cadet at the Virginia Military Institute, Lexington, Virginia, when the Civil War commenced, and was subsequently given an honorary diploma.
 He enlisted in the Confederate States Army in 1861.

 He served with General Stonewall Jackson as drill officer.
 He was an officer of George Pickett's division during the remainder of the war.

+Early career

 He taught mathematics in a female seminary in Winchester, Virginia from 1865 to 1867.